higuching/slack_railway_bot/README.md

 # Railways Slack Bot Sample

-Slack Bot to obtain information on railways in the Kanto region.
+Slack Bot to obtain information on railroad in the Kanto region.

 # Configuration